wso2-attic/product-pc/modules/components/analytics/web/org.wso2.carbon.pc.analytics.web/src/web/README.md

 4. Restart the Data Analytics Server.

 5. Open pc.xml in <PC_HOME>/repository/conf folder and change the value of analyticsEnabled element to true.

+6. Change the values of dasBaseUrl, dasUsername and dasPassword elements in pc.xml according to your Data Analytics Server configuration.